Home-to-school pedestrian mobility GPS data from a citizen science experiment in the Barcelona area

-Other topics addressed were related to key statistical measures that can characterize mobility and to the impact that results may have in a neighborhood level and in a city level.
+Other topics addressed were related to key statistical measures that can characterize mobility and to the impact that results may have in a neighbourhood level and in a city level.
 The second session with teachers was performed to put together the perspectives and ideas shared in class (3 hours duration).
-It was then agreed that the mobility experiment was to be focused on the paths they followed to reach school in a morning or to leave school in an evening, with special attention to pedestrian mobility.
+It was then agreed that the mobility experiment was to be focused on the paths they followed to reach school in a morning or to leave school in an evening, with special attention to pedestrian mobility and walkability.

 After the co-design sessions, teachers and students worked further but independently on the execution plan of the mobility study, including the logistics and the calendar for each of the activities planned.
 Each school had to finalize the design considering the particularities of its own context.
-They also anticipated in a more detailed manner the impact of the study on their own neighborhood and how they could communicate the research results locally.
+They also anticipated in a more detailed manner the impact of the study on their own neighbourhood and how they could communicate the research results locally.